Monday, 4 September 2017 12:52pm

 Infectious Diseases Symposium 7 – 8 September at Queenstown, New Zealand

-The biennial meeting is sponsored jointly by Queenstown Molecular Biology; Webster Centre for Infectious Diseases; School of Biomedical Sciences; Maurice Wilkins Centre; One Health Aotearoa; New Zealand Food Safety Science & Research Centre; Ferrier; D4 Network and is being convened by Professor Greg Cook, University of Otago and Dr Nikki Moreland, University of Auckland.
+The biennial meeting was sponsored jointly by Queenstown Molecular Biology; Webster Centre for Infectious Diseases; School of Biomedical Sciences; Maurice Wilkins Centre; One Health Aotearoa; New Zealand Food Safety Science & Research Centre; Ferrier; D4 Network and is being convened by Professor Greg Cook, University of Otago and Dr Nikki Moreland, University of Auckland.

-Confirmed speakers (to date) include:
+Confirmed speakers included:

 Eng Eong Ooi, Duke-NUS Medical School, Singapore

 Suzanne Gebhard, University of Bath, UK

 Elizabeth Hartland, Doherty Institute, University of Melbourne

 Deborah Williamson, Doherty Institute, University of Melbourne

 Amy Chung, Department of Microbiology and Immunology, University of Melbourne

 Mike Taylor, University of Auckland